mattblackwell/Gov-50/chapter1.md

 key: 133ae8f5a9
 ```

 What if we wanted our data in millions of people?
 How would we create this vector from the vector that we have?
-One way would be to do this manually---create a new vector using `c()` that concatenates the world population in millions of people rather than the number of people.
+(Recall that world.pop is currently in units of thousands of people.)
+One way would be to do this manually---create a new vector using `c()` that concatenates the world population in millions of people rather than thousands of people.
 But this is cumbersome, can't we use the vector we already have?
 Yes!

 We can apply many types of arithmetic operators such as addition, subtraction, multiplication, and division to our vector.
 For example, the code `x + 5` will add the number 5 to each value in the vector.
-In this exercise, we will create a new vector that is the world population in millions of people, which is just the total population divided by 1000.
+In this exercise, we will create a new vector that is the world population in millions of people, which is just the total population in thousands divided by 1000.

 `@instructions`